-In which we are haunted by a Spitfire yet again, before we go in search of the truth about a local legend.
-Who was Parson Darby?
-Where was his famous hole?
-Why did he sit in a cave in the face of the cliff for hours, day and night in all weathers, shining a light?
+On a lovely day, with far too many people about (according to Cole), we go in search of the truth about a local legend, Parson Darby.
+Just who was the vicar who spent hours sitting in a hole in a cliff shining a light?
+Where was that hole?
 Did he save lives?
-Did he die of a broken heart?
-Was he a smuggler?
-We fall out over the possibilities, visit his grave then go in search of someone who knows.
+Help smugglers?
+Die of a broken heart?
 Another fascinating story from the Edge of England, uncovered and told by award-winning broadcasters Cole Moreton and Emily Jeffery.

-In which we uncover the extraordinary life of Winifred Barnes, once a huge star but now almost completely forgotten – except among those few locals who remember being told stories of a wild woman living in a house perched precariously on the edge of a cliff.
-We explore why this Edwardian singer, actor and comedy performer, a West End leading lady during World One and a sensation of the age, retired mysteriously young and ran away to the seaside at Holywell in Eastbourne, where she and her sister were considered “too racy” for the locals.
-We search for the ruins of her spectacular home, Emily shouts at Cole not to go too close to the edge and Cole doesn’t listen.
-Podcast by Emily Jeffery and Cole Moreton.
+Emily and Cole pull back the undergrowth and uncover the extraordinary life of Winifred Barnes, once a huge star but now almost completely forgotten – except among a few locals who remember being told stories of the curious inhabitant of a house perched precariously close to the edge of a cliff.
+Why did this Edwardian singer, actor and comedy performer, a West End leading lady and sensation of the age, retire mysteriously young and retreat to the seaside at Holywell, where she and her sister were considered “too racy” for the locals?